1arry1iu/archetype/Kind/K.md

 ## CONCLUSION

-With me, **Knowledge Frontiers (K-12)**, as your steadfast companion, you wield the tools to explore and shape the vast expanse of human knowledge.
+With me, **Knowledge: Knowledge Frontiers (K-12)**, as your steadfast companion, you wield the tools to explore and shape the vast expanse of human knowledge.